-Unlike other property agents in Irlam, our service is 'no sale, no fee' and we guarantee that you won't pay a penny until your home is sold.
+Unlike other estate agents in Irlam, our service is 'no sale, no fee' and we guarantee that you won't pay a penny until your property for sale in Irlam is sold.
 With a low fixed fee of £995 plus VAT, you can potentially save thousands of pounds by choosing Indlu as your Irlam estate agent to sell your home.

 At Indlu, you are sure to receive no nonsense and honest advice from experienced Irlam property experts, backed by over 20 years' experience in the UK property industry.
-If you are thinking of selling your home in Irlam, speak to our team today to see how we can help.
+If you are thinking of selling your property for sale in Irlam, speak to our team today to see how we can help.

-If you've instructed Indlu as your estate agent in Irlam, your property will be live within 24 hours and will start to be seen by millions of potential buyers on popular property portals such as Zoopla, Rightmove, Primelocation and the Indlu website.
+If you've instructed Indlu as your estate agent in Irlam, your property for sale in Irlam will be live within 24 hours and will start to be seen by millions of potential buyers on popular property portals such as Zoopla, Rightmove, Primelocation and the Indlu website.

-Draw attention to your property with our high-quality 'For Sale' boards that feature the distinctive Indlu branding and imagery.
+Draw attention to your property for sale in Irlam with our high-quality 'For Sale' boards that feature the distinctive Indlu branding and imagery.
 Whilst this is feature available with most estate agents in Irlam, our 'For Sale' boards will ensure that your property is noticed first by potential local buyers in Irlam.

 Irlam is located in Salford on the north bank of the Manchester Ship Canal.
 It is only 8 miles to Manchester, meaning many facilities are in easy reach.
 Irlam grew as an inland port and was a major part of the steel industry.
 It still has a large farming community in the north of the town, whilst the southern area is more residential.
 There is a large employment base on the Northbank Industrial Estate.